thijoubert/chulapa/collections/_posts/2022-08-29-Did-you-know-a-document-could-have-13-share-links.md

 ﻿---
 title: "Did you know that a document could have 13 different share links?"
 subtitle:
 excerpt: "Microsoft recently updated the UI of the Sharing for Word Online.
-It is the occasion to review some mecanichs regarding share links."
+It is the occasion to review some mechanichs regarding share links."
 tags:
   - Microsoft 365
   - Office 365